 Practical checklist for your next engagement

-1. Confirm the client’s eligibility for the IFRS for SMEs before accepting the engagement.
-Check for public accountability: traded instruments, fiduciary responsibilities.
-If the client is a subsidiary of a listed parent, confirm which framework applies to the subsidiary’s separate financial statements versus the group.
+1. Confirm the client’s eligibility for IFRS for SMEs before accepting the engagement.
+Check for public accountability (traded instruments, fiduciary responsibilities).
+If the client is a subsidiary of a listed parent, confirm which framework applies to the subsidiary’s separate FS versus the group.

-2. Identify the edition of the IFRS for SMEs the client is applying.
+2. Identify the edition of the standard the client is applying.
 The third edition is effective 1 January 2027 with early adoption permitted.
-If the client is still on the 2015 edition, the revenue and financial instruments rules are materially different from those in the third edition.
+If the client is still on the 2015 edition, the revenue and financial instruments rules are materially different.
+Don’t just roll it forward from last year’s file without checking which edition the prior team used.

-3. Map the client’s material balances against the key difference areas: leases, financial instruments, goodwill, intangible assets, borrowing costs, and investment property.
+3. Map the client’s material balances against the key difference areas (leases, financial instruments, goodwill, intangible assets, borrowing costs, investment property).
 If none of these balances are material, the framework difference is unlikely to produce audit risk.
+Otherwise the exercise becomes a tick box exercise that misses the real restatements.

 5. Document which framework applies to the engagement and confirm your team knows the differences.
 A reviewer familiar only with full IFRS may challenge the absence of an ECL calculation or the lack of IFRS 16 lease capitalisation.
-Pre-empt this with a clear framework note at the front of the file.
+Pre-empt this with a clear framework note at the front of the working papers (WPs).

 Common mistakes

 • Applying IFRS 16 lease capitalisation to an IFRS for SMEs engagement.
-The IFRS for SMEs retains the IAS 17 operating/finance distinction.
+The standard retains the IAS 17 operating/finance distinction.
 This is the most common framework error on SME engagements, particularly when the team also works on full IFRS files.

-• Using the IFRS 9 expected credit loss model when the IFRS for SMEs requires the incurred loss model.
+• Using the IFRS 9 expected credit loss model when the standard requires the incurred loss model.
 The third edition aligned classification and measurement with IFRS 9 but explicitly retained the incurred loss approach for impairment.
 Applying ECL to an SME client overstates the provision.

 Get practical audit insights, weekly.